JeffersonLab/clara-docs/docs/clas/hadson.md

       geomDBVariation: feb_2019_engineers
 mime-types:
   - binary/data-hipo

-clara>
 ```

 <div class="admonition warning" markdown="1">
-Clara application composition YML file is a representation of a directed graph,
+Clara application composition YAML file is a representation of a directed graph,
 where data flows from services described at the top to the bottom.
 </div>

 ### Running on a farm

-*Old macdonald sends a farmJob e-i-e-i-o...*
+*Old McDonald sends a farm job e-i-e-i-o...*

 Yup, this is that easy.
 You do not have to write a farm submission scripts, and
 farm deployment can be done without leaving the Clara CLI.
 Let us show it on an example.